 For iPhone 7 and 7 Plus - Press and hold the Power and the volume down buttons until the device restarts and you see the Apple Logo.

 For iPhone 6 and earlier - Press and Hold the home and power buttons until you see the Apple logo appears on the screen.

-There may be some items on the Control Center itself that could be preventing it from swiping up.
+There may be some items on the control center not working itself that could be preventing it from swiping up.
 Resetting the Control Center items may therefore fix the device.
 Here's how to do it:

 Once you've removed the problematic control, the Control Center should work.

-Resetting all settings may work to fix this issue because it will remove all preference settings including those that may be causing the iPhone Control Center to malfunction.
+Resetting all settings may work to fix this iPhone screen won't swipe issue because it will remove all preference settings including those that may be causing the iPhone Control Center to malfunction.
 Here's how to do that:

 When the device restarts, check to see if the iPhone control center can be opened.